skafos/network-embedding-model/README.md

 ## Setup
 You will need to install the [**Skafos CLI**](https://docs.metismachine.io/docs/installation) (mac or linux), Git, and have python >= 3.6.

-### 1. Clone or Fork this Repo
+### 1. Fork and then Clone this Repository

 ### 2. Examine `metis.config.yml.example`
 Each Skafos project requires its own unique project token and `metis.config.yml` file.
 The `metis.config.yml.example` file provided in this repo is just a sample, but is identical in structure to what you will need.
-In summary, [**the config file**](https://docs.metismachine.io/docs/installation) is the workhorse that controls how your deployment runs.
+In summary, [**the config file**](https://docs.metismachine.io/docs/projects-1#section-the-config-file) is the workhorse that controls how your deployment runs.

 In the next step, you wil generate your own.